 Types of oil to use

-Since garlic is already a fairly strong and pungent flavor, you want to use a neutral-flavored oil like vegetable oil or sunflower oil so we don’t mask the garlic flavor with an aromatic one like olive oil.
+Since garlic is already a fairly strong and pungent flavor, you want to use a neutral cooking oil like vegetable oil or sunflower oil so we don’t mask the garlic flavor with an aromatic one like olive oil.
 I also like that vegetable oil has a high smoke point so it won’t burn when you are deep frying the garlic.

 Another bonus to this recipe is that you can save the oil from deep frying to use in future recipes and it will have a nice hint of garlic flavor–um garlic-flavored eggs in the morning?
 Yes, please!